wp-plugins/disable-feeds/readme.txt

 This plugin disables all RSS/Atom/RDF feeds on your site.
 It is useful if you use WordPress purely as a content management system (and not for blogging).
 All requests for feeds will be redirected to the corresponding HTML content.

+There are a couple of options to tweak the plugin's behaviour - go to `Settings -> Reading` to see them.

 If you come across any bugs or have suggestions, please use the plugin support forum or [email me](http://rayofsolaris.net/contact/).
 I can't fix it if I don't know it's broken!
 Please check the [FAQ](http://wordpress.org/extend/plugins/disable-feeds/faq/) for common issues.

 == Frequently Asked Questions ==